 The purpose of organ study at Westminster is that of equipping students for church work, teaching and recitals.
 Thorough training and study of technique, service playing, organ literature and the instrument itself are integral to the total organ program.
 Details of jury, repertoire and recital requirements may be obtained from the Organ faculty.

-There are currently 19 organs for student and faculty use on the campus.
+There are currently 19 organs for student and faculty use on campus.
 These include an Aeolian-Skinner, 1935, completely refinished tonally in 1983 by Mark Brombaugh and Kenneth Wolfe; a Casavant, 1968; a Fisk, 1977; and others by von Beckerath, Casavant, Flentrop, Hildebrandt, Holtkamp, Möller, Noack, Ott, Phelps, and Schantz.

 Organ Major: Undergraduate